uday79936/Kiran-Tasks/Java/Java_nexus/README.md

 mvn clean deploy -x
 ```

-> Maven will build the artifact and deploy it to the Nexus releases repository.
+> Maven will build the artifact and deploy it to the Nexus releases repository..